Daewoo LeMans: Uzbekistan

 In Uzbekistan, UzDaewooAuto continued to manufacture the four-door sedan version of the Nexia, production of which began in June 1996.
 It was produced alongside other Daewoo and Chevrolet models and was exported to other countries, such as Kazakhstan, Russia, Moldova, Azerbaijan and Ukraine.

 At the time, the car was available with three engine options: a 1.5-litre SOHC (56 kW), 1.5-litre DOHC (62 kW) and 1.6-litre DOHC (81 kW).
 The 1.6 version has more powerful brakes and transmission with an additional long main gear.

 A facelift of the car, known as the Nexia II, was presented in Tashkent, Uzbekistan, in 2008.
 It was designed in the United Kingdom by Concept Group International LTD with cooperation of GM Uzbekistan.
 In Uzbekistan, it was marketed under the Chevrolet brand, while some export markets (in the CIS area) continued to receive the car as the Daewoo Nexia.
 Production ended in 2016.
 Due to the low quality control and use of cheap alloys the car constantly failed safety tests.
-As result of random review conducted by an independent jounalist agency in 2002, the car was tested for safety according to ARCAP standards and consequently received a score of 0.6 out of 16 putting it among the least safe cars.
+As result of random review conducted by an independent journalist agency in 2002, the car was tested for safety according to ARCAP standards and consequently received a score of 0.6 out of 16 putting it among the least safe cars.